5 Reasons Why Echocardiography Analysis is Moving to the cloud

 As technology continues to advance at a rapid rate, it causes data silos on these proprietary applications, and makes it challenging to update and provide potentially life-saving innovation to multiple workflow applications.

+Cloud eliminates these complex integrations and offers a unified platform that is universal in supporting multiple vendors and workflows.
 Most cloud-based platforms can be integrated at any care setting through a single cloud connection, so new measurements, such as cardiac strain, can be used on day one.
 This enables every single care team member can obtain access to the best-in-class toolkit for disease detection and be more predictive in care settings.
 Providers benefit from a unified centralized platform for all users, in all environments.

-seamlessly added to the toolkit by the cloud provider, as their library of algorithms grow.
+Furthermore, new AI options are seamlessly added to the toolkit by the cloud provider, as their library of algorithms grow.

 4. Scale easily and improve accessibility